Robert Richardson Sears: Professional life

-After leaving Yale, Sears was first an instructor in psychology at the University of Illinois from 1932 to 1936 and at the same time was a clinical psychologist at the Institute for Juvenile Research there.
+After leaving Yale, Sears was first an instructor in psychology at the University of Illinois Chicago from 1932 to 1936 and at the same time was a clinical psychologist at the Institute for Juvenile Research there.
 He returned to Yale as an associate professor of psychology in 1936 and remained there until 1942.

 From 1942 until 1949 he was director of the Iowa Child Welfare Research Station at the University of Iowa.
-Sears focused on the personalities of children and the different socialization pressure parents place on their child.
+Sears focused on the personalities of children and the different socialization pressures parents place on their child.
 He also said that the root of personalities in children stemmed from their family.
 Sears became the first person to have the child's own parent present in the experiments conducted.
 He wrote two books, Patterns of Child Rearing (1957) and Identification and Child Rearing (1965), where he explained some of his findings on the personality of a child.
-Sears established many research centers and institutions that allowed students and colleagues to study more.
+Sears established many research centers and institutions that allowed students and colleagues to study further.
 One of Sears' biggest achievements was founding the Bing Nursery School.
 This was a model preschool with a research facility for the child development unit at Stanford.

 From 1949 until 1953 he directed the Laboratory of Human Development at the Harvard Graduate School of Education.

 In 1953 Sears returned to Stanford where he served as chair of the Psychology department until 1961, Dean of the School of Humanities and Sciences from 1961 to 1970, and David Starr Jordan Professor of Psychology from 1970 until 1975.
 At Stanford, Sears did studies using the Terman sample of gifted children.
 He was very involved in follow-up studies of the group of gifted children that had begun by Lewis Terman in 1922.
 He had taken on the responsibility of working with these individuals after Terman's death in 1956.
 Sears found a national planning committee that investigated later maturity in these children.
 He said that the earlier records could predict development in the later years of life.
 He followed 700 people over 60 years.
 He did this with the help of his systematic recording that he created to capture large amounts of previously unexamined material and coded it.
 This was the first archive in the history of psychology.
 Many psychologists and researchers today use this method.
 Robert and his wife, Pauline, published a set of papers on the late-life careers of gifted children based on the Terman study.
 These papers were named, The Gifted in Later Maturity.

 Sears was president of the American Psychological Association in 1951.
 He was elected to the American Academy of Arts and Sciences in 1956 and the American Philosophical Society in 1962.